kubernetes/perf-tests/clusterloader2/testing/experimental/storage/pod-startup/ephemeral-volumes/1_node/README.md

 To test with different volume types please use the override file for the specific volume type, default volume type is `EmptyDir`

-To test for the max volume per node test case please use override file under `max_volumes_per_node`, default test case is max volume per node.
+There are two different test cases and different override files for each of them, under the `max_volumes_per_pod` and `max_volumes_per_node` directories, default test case is max volume per pod.